-- Daily Lenses – cleanliness, freshness and disposability – that’s what dailies are all about.
-The healthiest contact lens option allows you to experience the freedom of new vision every day.
+- Daily Lenses – cleanliness, freshness, and disposability – that’s what dailies are all about.
+The healthiest contact lens option allows you to experience the freedom of a new vision every day.
 The newest daily contact lenses now have moisturizing surface coatings that allow comfortable wear until the end of your day.

 - Monthly Lenses – are extended wear contacts that provide remarkable breathability, retain moisture and resist deposits that can be worn for 30 days with proper cleaning and disinfection.